 Behind Every Olympian is a Great Physical Therapist

 It has begun, the 2018 Winter Olympics!
 What an amazing site to see.
 We love watching the athletes whether it is figure skating, ski jumping, snowboarding or ice hockey.
-We are in awe of how talented the athletes are and what they can do with their bodies, the speed they can attain, the skills they can perform while flying through the air, and the balance they can maintain while on ice or snow.
+We are in awe of how talented the athletes are and what they can do with their bodies.
+Equally impressive is the speed they can attain, the skills they can perform while flying through the air, and the balance they can maintain while on ice or snow.
 They make it look so easy and so effortless.
 How do they compete at such a high level with such perfection?
 Are they just naturally talented and born with an unbreakable body?

 How PTs Help Olympians